Joliet Chief Pegged It: Inside Job

 Some Area Men Civil War Heroes, Others Statistics

 The History of Joliet – Chapter 13 By John Whiteside of The Herald News (used with permission) Submitted by Nancy Vargo “The boys of the regiment are proud of that lad, and he will not fail of making a great man for want of friends to assist him.”
-By John WHITESIDE of The Herald News … Read more
+By John WHITESIDE of The Herald News The first news to arrive home from a Civil War battlefield was good news.
+Joliet had a young hero.
+But he was just the first of many hometown heroes.
+In the fighting at Charleston, Mo., during August 1861, 15-year-old Harley WIXOM of Joliet had shot … Read more

 Steel King Woodruff Stood Tall Among Barons

 The History of Joliet – Chapter 20 By John Whiteside of The Herald News (used with permission) Submitted by Nancy Vargo “The fatal result sent a shock wave to almost every household in the community.
-By John WHITESIDE of The Herald News Among the business barons who built Joliet, none walked taller than George WOODRUFF, … Read more
+By John WHITESIDE of The Herald News Among the business barons who built Joliet, none walked taller than George WOODRUFF, the banker.
+He was just 24 years old when he arrived here in 1836.
+Leaving his native New York to make a fortune in the west, he arrived in Chicago by boat.
+Since that boat went on to the small settlement here to deliver mail, … Read more

 Fire Protection Became Priority

 The History of Joliet – Chapter 21 By John Whiteside of The Herald News (used with permission) Submitted by Nancy Vargo “The city had a volunteer fire department, which formed bucket brigades that often arrived too late to save a structure.”
-By John WHITESIDE of The Herald News With the rapid growth in Joliet after … Read more
+By John WHITESIDE of The Herald News With the rapid growth in Joliet after the Civil War, new homes and businesses were being constructed all over the city.
+But there was an old enemy to face: Fire.
+John Dean PAIGE was appointed to battle the fires in Joliet.
+Wood burning stoves and fireplaces, which often created emergency situations, were … Read more